G1OJS/SARK100-Firmware/pages/theory/Correcting Measurement Errors.md

 However, the behaviours seen in the uncorrected graphs above remain, almost undiminished, in the corrected versions outside of these ranges.
 This means that accuracy falls off somewhat for load resistances significantly below 50 Ohms and above about 200 Ohms, especially at the higher frequencies.

+**Note that in this method, three loads are used (the open circuit case is only for setting DDS output level), and only two of the three loads are used to set each linear correction (50 and 150 for Vz and Va, 150 and 274 for Vr).**

 |Vz/Va, voltage correction|Vr/Vf, voltage correction|
 |-------|-------|
 |![image](https://github.com/G1OJS/G1OJS-MR300-SARK100-Firmware/blob/f5700f4238fada367cfd4dfb2e81d5ebdaa3a8b3/assets/img/VzVa%20Corrected%20vs%20Expected%20V13.PNG) | ![](https://github.com/G1OJS/G1OJS-MR300-SARK100-Firmware/blob/f5700f4238fada367cfd4dfb2e81d5ebdaa3a8b3/assets/img/VrVf%20Corrected%20vs%20Expected%20V13.PNG)|